 A parent’s mental illness can cause additional stress for children during divorce

 Finally, when there are children in a divorce with a mentally ill spouse, the children are usually aware of the mental illness because it has already played a significant role in the family dynamics.
 But when conflict and bad behavior explode during a divorce, a parent’s mental illness can put the children at greater risk for psychological damage.
-One client, who suffered from paranoia, told the court that her husband had contacted the FBI, who were following her everywhere, and that his powerful political friends were conspiring against her.
+One client, who suffered from paranoia, told the court that her husband had contacted the FBI and they were following her everywhere, and that his powerful political friends were conspiring against her.
 Unfortunately, her allegations (and her husband’s testimony) led the court to order supervised visitation for her until it could determine that the children were safe with her.
 She repeated that the FBI was following her to the forensic evaluator, whose report and testimony convinced the Court that supervised visitation needed be long-term.
 She was devastated, and while the children had witnessed their mother’s behavior and understood that she was ill, it was still a painful conclusion.
 In other situations with a mentally ill parent, children may misbehave, align with one parent and alienate from the other, and suffer from depression, rage and hostility.

 Untreated mental illness in the U.S.